 While the products get swapped out from time to time this capsule travel makeup kit in concept looks very similar to what I would pack when I did regular business travel, I just need a better SPF these days as I’ll actually get to see daylight and I’m out in the elements most days.

 Products and trends have changed, it’s easier to source a variety of brands but the biggest change is that in most categories over the years I’ve found my holy grail products.
 I’m now happier to cut the clutter and only have one or two in a category instead of collecting drawers filled with products.
-The reality is that even with more choice I’m still only going to reach for those products that I truly love.
+The reality is that even with more choices I’m still only going to reach for those products that I truly love.
 To avoid mistakes when purchasing I’m happy to ask for a sample or to try on a product in-store and walk away to give it a wear test rather than purchasing on the spot if I’m not sure.

 What about you?
-Are you a cosmetic collector or makeup minimalist?
+Are you a cosmetic collector or a makeup minimalist?
 I’d love for you to share your current top pick and what makes it absolutely essential for your travel bag in the comments below.